VA Loan Rates Today | Current VA Mortgage Interest Rates 2024

 What’s better, a VA loan or an FHA loan?

-If you’re eligible, a VA loan is typically better than an FHA loan.
+If you’re eligible, a VA loan is typically a better mortgage option than an FHA loan.
 You’re likely to get a lower rate, and you won’t have to pay mortgage insurance every month.
 If you’re not eligible for a VA loan, however, an FHA mortgage is a good low-down-payment alternative.

 Should I refinance my VA mortgage?

 It’s typically worth refinancing your mortgage if you’ll save more money in the long run than you spend upfront in closing costs.
-VA borrowers may have even more incentive to refinance than most since current rates for the VA program are so low.
+VA borrowers may have even more incentive to refinance than most since current VA interest rates are so low.
 If you’re not sure whether a refinance is worth it, a loan officer can help you understand the upfront cost and potential savings to make an informed decision.

 How can I find the lowest VA mortgage rate?